PoomSmart/FrontFlash/README.md

 simulate Flash in Front-Facing-Camera, even in iPad.

-For iOS 6 and above.
+For iOS 5 and 6.